fireship-io/fireship.io/hugo/content/courses/flutter-firebase/firestore-json-serializable.md

 video_length: 3:20
 ---

-[JSON serializable](https://pub.dev/packages/json_serializable) provides a way to covert a dynamic Firestore Map to strongly typed Dart class instance.
+[JSON serializable](https://pub.dev/packages/json_serializable) provides a way to convert a dynamic Firestore Map to strongly typed Dart class instance.

 ## Models

-Creat a file named `model.dart` in the `services` folder.
+Create a file named `models.dart` in the `services` folder.
 Each document or object in the database will be represented by a class.

 I would recommend using null-safety for every property, then setting a default value if the property is in fact null in Firestore.